Sv443/Userscript.ts/README.md

     The entrypoint for the userscript.
 This is where you should call your own code from.
   - **`src/config.ts`**
     This file contains the DataStore instance that should be used to hold your userscript's configuration object.
-    The DataStore class is really powerful and does a lot of the heavy lifting for you.
-More instances can also be created to hold different types of data that should be persisted between sessions.
+    The DataStore class is very powerful and does a lot of the heavy lifting for you.
+More instances can also be created to hold different types of data that should be persisted between sessions, cached in-memory for fast access and be tagged with a version number, so migration functions can be used to migrate the data to any upcoming format.
     For more info, please read the [DataStore documentation.](https://github.com/Sv443-Network/UserUtils#datastore)
   - **`src/constants.ts`**
     Contains some constant variables that are used throughout the userscript's runtime code.